Kaysoro/Kaysoro/README.md

 ## *September 25th, 2022*

-*Counted seventeen HR messages on LinkdIn this morning.
+*Counted seventeen HR messages on LinkedIn this morning.
 Must remember to begin looking for new job tomorrow.*

 *IT is changing.*